tbuz/Reddit_Investment_Signals/README.md

 #How the repo works:

-1. Step: Get the packages working
+1. Step: Clone the repo and import the packages
 2. Step: Check if the dataset fits your needs
-3. Step: Apadt the parameters in Main
+3. Step: Adapt the parameters in Main.py
-4. Step: execute the Main
+4. Step: execute Main.py

 You only need to work with the main.py !